SoniaTrchk/job-search-website/README.md

 ## Description
 This website if for people who want to find a job and employers who are looking for new workers.
-If you are looking for a vacancy you can create a resume and use search filter to find some offers or potential employers will find you, and if your company needs new workers you can easily find some using search filters as well.
+If you are looking for a vacancy you can create a resume, and if your company needs new workers you can easily find some.
-Companies can use filters to find employees, or add a vacancy, that can be edited or deleted later.
 ***
 ## How to use
 There are two roles of using this website: **_employee_** and **_employer_**.